Cover Image for Best Low-Risk Investments for 2026 | Rule #1 Strategy

 Money Market Accounts

-The major difference between a money market account and a high-yield savings account, however, is money market accounts often also have some features of a standard checking account—such as a debit card or a checkbook—whereas high-yield savings accounts do not.
+Money market accounts often also have some features of a standard checking account.
+Think debit card or a checkbook.
+On the other hand, high-yield savings accounts do not.

-The upside to a money market account is you may not lose much when day-to-day fluctuations in the market take place, but with a money market account, you also may not earn as much interest on your investments either.
+The upside to a money market account is that you may not lose much when the day-to-day fluctuations that happen in the market take place.
+However, with a money market account, you also may not earn as much interest on your investments, either.

-The financial services industry has convinced many of us that we are not equipped with the knowledge or expertise to manage our own money, but the reality is even most advisory or brokerage services can’t beat the market.
+The financial services industry has convinced many of us that we are not equipped with the knowledge or expertise to manage our own money.
+In reality, even most advisory or brokerage services can't beat the market.

-The long-term performance of the industry speaks for itself and it tells us that it is far more advantageous to manage our own money than to leave it in the hands of others.
+The long-term performance of the industry speaks for itself.
+It tells us that it is far more advantageous to manage our own money than to leave it in the hands of others.

 All of these investments are options that are provided by the U.S. Treasury.
-Once again, because these treasury bonds are supported by the federal government, that makes them one of the safest bets.
+U.S. Treasuries are guaranteed by the government, making them an exceptionally safe investment because the risk of the government failing to pay its debts is nearly zero.

 One of the lowest risks in this category is Treasury Inflation-Protected Securities, also known as TIPS.
 Treasury Inflation-Protected Securities come in two different forms.

-The first interest rate is fixed so it doesn’t change for the length of the bond and the second is guaranteed by the government to have built-in inflation protection.
+The first interest rate is fixed, so it doesn't change for the length of the bond.
+Meanwhile, the second is guaranteed by the government to have built-in inflation protection.

 Fixed & Immediate Annuities